IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    essential multi-layer correlation and the "higher-level MDSC" (MDSC-H) provides the multi-domain coordination.
-   In this case, the MDSC-H can get an abstract view of the underlying multi-layer domain topologies from its underlying MDSC-
+   In this case, the MDSC-H can get an abstract view of the underlying multi-layer domain topologies from its underlying MDSC-L. Each MDSC-L gets the full view of the IP domain topology from
-   L. Each MDSC-L gets the full view of the IP domain topology from P-PNC and can get an abstracted view of the optical domain topology from its underlying O-PNC.
+   P-PNC and can get an abstracted view of the optical domain topology from its underlying O-PNC.
 In other words, topology abstraction is possible at the MPIs between MDSC-L and O-PNC and